Bednaz98/Generic-DAO/readme.md

 # Generic DAO

-This project creates a DAO (Database access object) that can be extended and use for multiple projects.
+This project creates a DAO (Database access object) that can be extended and used for multiple projects.
 The root design resolves around an object that holds data in memory.
 When needed, a push function can be called to commit the current data in memory to the database.
-Currently, this project on supports writing to a local file in a json format.
-In the future, this will be expected to include the option to use Prisma to write the data in memory to any datable supported by prisma.
+Currently, this project supports writing to a local file in a JSON format.
+In the future, this will be expected to include the option to use Prisma to write the data in memory to any datable supported by Prisma.

 The DAO interface is designed to connect SQL concepts to the function calls.
 The DAO tries to cache data in memory similar to a SQL table.
-In Memory the object created has a top level key that relates to the table that would be present in a SQL database. from there all rows are stored as key value pairs in one large nested object.
+In Memory, the object created has a top-level key that relates to the table that would be present in a SQL database.
+From there all rows are stored as key-value pairs in one large nested object.
 The data structure looks as follows:

 ```JavaScript
 {